asharpvan/PassDataUsingDelegate/README.md

 # PassDataUsingDelegate

-A breif example to show how data can be exchanged using Delegates.
+**A brief example to show how data can be exchanged using Delegates.**